gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

 It allows to end a process according to a specified mode of operation.
 The default mode of operation is `ProcessEndMode.Complete` that goes as follows whatever succeeds first:

-- Graceful
+ 1. Graceful techniques:
-  - Close main window
+   1.1.
+Tries to close a main window of a process
-  - Send Ctrl+C (SIGTERM) signal
+   1.2.
+If that fails, tries to send Ctrl+C (SIGTERM) signal
-- Forceful
+ 2. Forceful techniques:
-  - Exit (suitable for the current process only)
+   2.1.
+If graceful techniques failed, tries to exit the process (suitable for the current process only)
-  - Kill (SIGKILL)
+   2.2.
+If that fails, kills the process (SIGKILL)

 After its completion, the `End()` method returns a `ProcessEndMode` value that indicates how a process was ended.

-Let's take a look on example that tries to end all running Notepad processes:
+Let's take a look on example that tries to end all running instances of Notepad:

 ``` csharp
 using Gapotchenko.FX.Diagnostics;